Exchange operator BATS calls for U.S. regulatory reform

-NEW YORK (Reuters) - Exchange operator BATS Global Markets on Tuesday called for changes to U.S. stock market rules, including slashing exchange fees for the most actively traded stocks, in the latest plea for regulatory reform from within the industry.
+NEW YORK, Jan 6 (Reuters) - Exchange operator BATS Global Markets on Tuesday called for changes to U.S. stock market rules, including slashing exchange fees for the most actively traded stocks, in the latest plea for regulatory reform from within the industry.

 The rules that govern exchanges were put in place a decade ago by the Securities and Exchange Commission (SEC) and while the markets function reasonably well, it may be time to make some improvements, BATS’ Chief Executive Joseph Ratterman said in an open letter to the industry.